MoschittaFramework/moschitta-routing/README.md

-Certainly!
-Below is a template for documentation for the `moschitta-routing` package:

----

 # Moschitta Routing Documentation

 The `moschitta-routing` package provides a simple and flexible routing system for the Moschitta Framework, allowing developers to define and handle HTTP routes easily.